Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 ## Features
 - 20 quest chapters with over +1300 quests, quests with quality information, also pretty patterns 😏

-- 117 custom recipes that implement QoL, rebalances, and Nuclear Tech / Refined Storage compatibility.
+- 117 custom recipes that implement new recipes, rebalances, QoL, and Nuclear Tech / Refined Storage compatibility.

 - Fixed some recipe issues present in base Nuclear Tech:
   - Balefire Thruster having the recipe of the Short thruster.